The cost of a criminal record and tools to help break the cycle

 And it doesn’t stop at employment.
 Housing?
 Nearly 80% of landlords run background checks, and a criminal record is basically a fast pass to a rejection email.
 Health insurance?
 Over 85% of formerly incarcerated people have chronic medical or mental health conditions, but good luck getting care without employer-sponsored insurance.
 And let's not forget about court fines and parole fees that can total more than $20,000 before you’ve even earned your first paycheck.

 No, it’s not a silver bullet.
-But it’s one step toward a future where people leaving incarceration have a real shot at stability—and that benefits all of us.
+But it is a meaningful start toward a future where people leaving incarceration have more than just hope.
+They have a plan.
+And that benefits all of us.

 Edovo Resume Builder in an add-on feature to the Edovo Learn platform.
 If you're a correctional agency interested in adding Edovo Resume Builder to your facility, learn more about Edovo Resume Builder here and contact accounts@edovo.org for more information.